-From handmade earrings made from recycled milk cartons to paper bead necklaces, Dreamer & Co jewelry is about creating opportunities for the local artists creating the necklaces, earrings, and bracelets.
+From handmade earrings made from recycled milk cartons to paper bead necklaces, Dreamer & Co jewelry is about creating opportunities for the local artists making the necklaces, earrings, and bracelets.

-Jessica Lee Gardner and Baylee Eby created the jewelry brand to empower low-income artisans in the Horn of Africa to flourish through business.
+Jessica Lee Gardner and Baylee Eby created Dreamer & Co to empower low-income artisans in the Horn of Africa to flourish through business.

 Dreamer & Co’s mission is to provide job skills and a fair, living wage to partner artisans.
 The company aims to help women realize their potential and feel empowered and dignified.